isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 ##### **Characteristics of websites we do NOT cater for include:**

-❌ User authentification where users are to “log in” to the service
+❌ User authentification where users have to 'log in' to the service
-❌ Dynamic content where users can interact with a website to get personalised information
+❌ Website content that can be personalized and interacted with by users to obtain customized information.
-❌ Specialised widgets such as calculators or maps.
-However, you can embed some services onto an Isomer page, and we allow chatbots such as VICA or AskJamie.
+❌ Specialised widgets such as calculators or maps.** However, you can embed some services onto an Isomer page, and we allow chatbots such as VICA or AskJamie.
-❌ Any type of calls to a database to store and retrieve information using an API or requires any form of server-side processing
+❌ Any calls to a database for storing or retrieving information using an API or any form of server-side processing.

 **Common use cases with these chracteristics include:**
 ❌ **Web applications:** Dynamic websites that allow users to interact with the website and perform specific tasks, such as filling out forms or making payments.